 Betty Strachan, a mum of two from Brisbane, Australia, first started making the dolls for her children.

 The creative mama repaints dolls to give them a more realistic look.
 She first started doing this for her own children a few years ago but soon realised other parents were keen to have more realistic dolls for their own children to play with.

-Writing on her product page (you can take a peek here!), she said, “Growing up, it always struck me as odd that there wasn’t as much diversity in the doll world as there could or should be.
+Betty says, “Growing up, it always struck me as odd that there wasn’t as much diversity in the doll world as there could or should be.
 Not every child is born with blonde hair and blue eyes.
 Some have freckles, some have gaps in their teeth.”

 Breastfeeding Barbie is the latest doll added to her collection of diverse dolls.
 In fact, there’s a whole series of dolls to celebrate motherhood.
 Breastfeeding Barbie comes with a newborn doll but there’s also pregnancy Barbie who comes with a sizeable bump.

 Children learn through play so toys like this can have a huge impact on a child’s perceptions of the world.
 Not only do toys help to shape your child’s world view but they also allow your child to explore and learn through play.

 Unsurprisingly, the dolls have proved popular amongst parents searching for something other than the traditional heavily made up beauty queen dolls on the market.